jsenv/core/packages/server/docs/handling_requests/handling_requests.md

 ## response

 _response_ is an object describing a server response.
-See below some examples that you could return in [requestToResponse](#requestToResponse)
+See below some examples that you could return in [handleRequest](#handleRequest)

 _response body declared with a string_